 “Eat the spaghetti to forget your regretti”

 Chances are, you’ve heard of this wonderful country where all your wildest pasta and gelato dreams come true.
-According to World Atlas, Italy is the #5 most visited country in the entire world, which I found to be surprisingly low on the list.
+According to World Atlas, Italy is the fifth most visited country in the entire world, which I thought to be surprisingly low on the list.
 However, it’s no surprise that people flock to this boot-shaped country each year, eager to experience Italy’s renown culinary scene and view some of the most beautiful landscapes in the world, ranging from the rolling hills of Tuscany and wine vineyards of Chianti, to the dramatic cliffs of the Riviera in Cinque Terre, to the soaring heights of the Dolomites and the sparkling seas of the Mediterranean.
-With 51 UNESCO world heritage sites, Italy’s protected beauty should be a must on your travel bucket list.
+With 51 UNESCO world heritage sites, Italy’s protected beauty should be a must see on your travel bucket list.

 Whether you’re planning a trip to Italy in the future or you’ve already visited and loved it so much you want to return, here are 20 things you should know before you travel to Italy: (If I missed any, feel free to leave them in the comments below!)

 1) People actually say “Mamma Mia!” for anything ranging from “no way” to “wow” to, “you have got to be kidding me”.
 It spans a wide emotional range and is a wonderful expression of life.

 2) Italians are passionate.
 If you see an Italian speaking without their hands gesticulating feverishly, voice raising and arms flailing about, I am sorry to tell you that this person is not Italian.

 3) You will hear the word, allora everywhere you go.
 If you’re curious like me, you’ll probably wonder what in the heck this means and why everyone is saying it.
 Albeit a bit anticlimactic, it is simply a filler word such as so, okay, well or the.
 It is also a way to begin a sentence.